SimonChabrier/symfonyStarterPackUser/README.md

 - Boostrap 5 forms style declared in twig.yaml
 - Locale set on Fr
 - Mail config for MailTrap in dev env.
-- Code Comments & infos.
+- Full Code comments & infos.
+- Command to regenerate a app secret key

 ### Basics to work and personalize quickly :